BackBack

 With agreement from the relevant Authorities, the SETHA methodology was tailored to suit the Platform’s design evolution since build.

-During the SETHA, stakeholders were briefed on all relevant issues regarding policy, regulations, generic hazards and munitions to embark.
-Stakeholder Management is key to the success of a SETHA workshop.
-We developed a novel technique for gathering stakeholder input so that all requirements were captured and implemented.
-This approach has since been used as best practice for other RFA and RN vessels within the NSS Team.
+During the SETHA, stakeholders were briefed on all relevant issues regarding policy, regulations, generic hazards and OME outloads for AO-TIDE class vessels during all possible operational scenarios.
+Stakeholder Management is key to the success of a SETHA workshop, so we developed a novel technique for gathering stakeholder input so that all requirements could be captured and implemented.
+This approach has since been utilised as best practice for other RFA and RN Platform Authority Teams.

-• Production of the Wave CESCR: We incorporated all the evidence into a structured CESCR to present a robust safety and environmental argument that all OMEs, their storage and associated activities are safe and compliant with MoD policy, regulations and legislation.
+• Production of the AO-TIDE CESCR: We incorporated collated evidence into a structured CESCR to present a robust explosives safety argument that claimed embarked OME, their storage and associated activities are safe and compliant with MoD policy, regulations and legislation.
 The CESCR also highlights any OME safety shortfalls and associated actions.

 A crew member looking at munitions being transfered to an adjacent ship.